raul23/energy/books.rst

 * Dugdale, J. S. (1996). `Entropy and its Physical Meaning`_.
 Taylor & Francis.

   * "This text gives students a clear and easily understood introduction to entropy - a central concept in thermodynamics, but one which is often regarded as the most difficult to grasp."
-[AmazonEntropyPhysicalMeaning]_
+[EntropyPhysicalMeaning_Amazon]_

+* Leff, H.S.
+(2020).
+Energy and Entropy: A Dynamic Duo (1st ed.).
+CRC Press.

+  * "The primary goal of this book is to illuminate energy and entropy, the two pillars of thermodynamics, and to clarify their essential linkage."
+[EnergyEntropyDynamicDuo]

 * Lemons, D. (2013). `A Student's Guide to Entropy (Student's Guides)`_.
 Cambridge: Cambridge University Press.

   * "Striving to explore the subject in as simple a manner as possible, this book helps readers understand the elusive concept of entropy."
-[AmazonStudentsGuideEntropy]_
+[StudentsGuideEntropy_Amazon]_

 Thermodynamics
 ==============